 | ||What is stripe rust?

 Stripe rust is a disease of cereals caused by the fungus Puccinia striiformis.
-This disease can result in yield losses of 10 to 70 per cent in susceptible varieties and a total yield loss has been reported when when severe epidemics occur.
+This disease can result in yield losses of 10 to 70 per cent in susceptible varieties and a total yield loss has been reported when severe epidemics occur.
 Like other leaf and stem diseases, yield losses are roughly proportional to the plant area infected.
 Yield losses are generally most severe when the infection occurs prior to heading.
-Historically stripe rust has not been of economic significance in western Canada but incidences of the disease have been increasing over the past 3-4 growing seasons.
+Historically stripe rust has not been of economic significance in western Canada but incidences of the disease have been increasing over the past few growing seasons.

 Why has stripe rust become a problem recently?